ankurchaudhary627/React-User-App/README.md

 React application which displays users list and their details by fetching REST Api endpoint.

-The application comes with pagination and responsive layout.
+The application comes with pagination and responsive layout written purely using react Hooks.

-Todo ;
+Todo :

 Add edit option to edit user details and instantaneously render the edited text.